-- Meeting Cycle: - Quarterly meetings will be held. - o 1st Q: Summer July-September - o 2nd O: Fall October-December - o 3rd Q: Winter January-March - o 4th Q: Spring April-June - Meeting Notification: Notices, agendas, and supporting documents will be sent out electronically (unless requested otherwise) prior to the meetings. - Parliamentary Authority: Modified Roberts Rules of Order - Attendance: - Two consecutive absences without notifying the chair may result in dismissal from the Committee.
-Designees may be assigned as follows: - When members are unable to attend scheduled Region 10 IEIC meetings, they may assign a designee, in writing, to the Chair.
-The designee shall have the authority to exercise the full privileges of the absent member. - Decision-Making Process/Voting: Decisions will be via electronic means at the Chair's discretion.
-Modified Roberts' Rules of order for decision making as 1st, 2nd, majority discussion, decision. - Distribution Of Meeting Minutes To Other Stakeholders, Interested Parties: Minutes will be distributed to parties and posted on the website at http://region10projects.org. - Electronic Participation: It may be acceptable to attend/vote by contacting the Chair. - Absentee Voting: A member who is unable to attend a meeting may vote on any noticed action item by submitting his or her vote in writing to the Chair(s) in advance of the meeting in which the action will be taken.
-Such vote may be sent by mail, email or facsimile transmission. - Standing Agenda Format: The agenda format will follow the Roberts Rules - Quorum: Quorum will be a simple majority of current membership. - Voting: A quorum must be present to hold a vote.
+- A. Meeting Cycle: - B. Quarterly meetings will be held.

+- (1) 1st Q: Summer July-September - (2) 2nd Q: Fall October-December - (3) 3rd Q: Winter January-March - (4) 4th Q: Spring April-June - C. Meeting Notification: Notices, agendas, and supporting documents will be sent out electronically (unless requested otherwise) prior to the meetings. - D. Parliamentary Authority: Modified Roberts Rules of Order. - E. Attendance: - (1) Two consecutive absences without notifying the chair may result in dismissal from the Committee. - (2) When members are unable to attend scheduled Region 10 IEIC meetings, they may assign a designee, in writing, to the Chair.
+The designee shall have the authority to exercise the full privileges of the absent member. - F. Decision-Making Process/Voting: Decisions will be via electronic means at the Chair's discretion.
+Modified Roberts' Rules of order for decision making as 1st, 2nd, majority discussion, decision. - G. Distribution Of Meeting Minutes to Other Stakeholders, Interested Parties: Minutes will be distributed to parties and posted on the website at http://region10projects.org. - H. Electronic Participation: It may be acceptable to attend/vote by contacting the Chair. - I. Absentee Voting: A member who is unable to attend a meeting may vote on any noticed action item by submitting his or her vote in writing to the Chair(s) in advance of the meeting in which the action will be taken.
+Such a vote may be sent by mail, email or facsimile transmission. - J. Standing Agenda Format: The agenda format will follow the Roberts Rules - K. Quorum: Quorum will be a simple majority of the current membership. - L. Voting: A quorum must be present to hold a vote.
 Decisions by the Region 10 IEIC shall, to the extent possible, be made by consensus of members (and designees).
-If there is no consensus, decisions shall be made by a majority vote (51%) of the voting members (and designees). - Conflict: When a decision cannot be reached, an outside facilitator may be brought in to assist, if needed. - Reimbursement Policies: The Region 10 IEIC will determine if any members or positions shall receive reimbursement for participation and duties on the IEIC.
+If there is no consensus, decisions shall be made by a majority vote (51%) of the voting members (and designees). - M. Conflict: When a decision cannot be reached, an outside facilitator may be brought in to assist, if needed. - N. Reimbursement Policies: The Region 10 IEIC will determine if any members or positions shall receive reimbursement for participation and duties on the IEIC.
 If a Regional IEIC member is serving within his/her assigned job duties, the Regional IEIC committee will not reimburse expenses.